-Hello Fellow Readers, The printed version of our column in The Press is back on the stands.
+Hello, Fellow Readers.
+The printed version of our column in The Press is back on the stands.
 It’s nice to see some things returning to how they used to be.
 Others will never be the same, which is always the case.
 A sure thing in life is it’s ever-changing.
 May a rainbow of Hope, Peace, and Love follow this storm, which brings me to a story of a Forest Pansy Redbud Tree planted in memory of an extraordinary young man.

-Forest Pansy Redbud’s make a remarkable memorial tree.
+Forest Pansy Redbuds make a remarkable memorial tree.

 A spring frost damaged the leaves.

-Redbuds decline if too wet.
+Redbuds decline if they are too wet.

-Cercis canadensis’ Forest Pansy’ is native to eastern and central North America.
-This deer-resistant beauty is hardy in zones 6 through 8 growing about twenty-five feet tall and wide.
-Redbuds prefer full sun in milder zones like ours and part shade in hotter climates.
-While they can tolerate clay soil, the soil must drain well as they decline quickly if too wet.
-Once established, Redbuds will tolerate occasional drought, but during its first few years after planting, consistently moist soil is crucial.
-And so Margarita installed a nifty tree-gator- a slow-release watering bag that drips water over five to nine hours with each fill.
-One fill will typically provide enough moisture to last a newly planted one to two-inch caliper tree for up to seven days.
+Once established, Redbuds will tolerate occasional drought, but consistently moist soil is crucial during its first few years after planting.
+And so Margarita installed a nifty tree gator- a slow-release watering bag that drips water over five to nine hours with each fill.
+One fill typically provides enough moisture to last a newly planted one to two-inch caliper tree for up to seven days.
 There are larger bags for more significant trees.
 FYI- the caliper is the width of the trunk.

-Tree-gators can simplify watering a newly planted tree.
+Tree gators can simplify watering a newly planted tree.

 “Too much water will add stress to an already stressed tree that needs to put energy into pushing out a new set of leaves,” Ben said, adding, “Redbuds are particularly finicky about too much water.”